pulumi/pulumi-hugo/themes/default/content/docs/install/_index.md

 {{% /chooser %}}

+## Installing dev releases

-In addition to insalling a specific version, the latest dev version can also be installed automatically.
+In addition to installing a specific version, the latest dev version can also be installed automatically.
 This version contains the latest changes that have been merged to the main branch.

 {{% chooser os "macos,windows,linux" %}}

 {{% choosable os macos %}}

-### Installation script
+### macOS Installation Script

 ```bash
 $ curl -fsSL https://get.pulumi.com | sh -s -- --version dev